 Get started on your case today.
 Sweeney & Associates, LLC offers you a free consultation.

-At Sweeney & Associates, LLC, in Quincy, Massachusetts, we have experience handling different degrees of marital assets from simple and straightforward divorces where parties are open and honest to hidden and complex divorces where discovery is needed to uncover hidden income and assets.
+In Quincy, Massachusetts, at Sweeney & Associates, LLC, we have experience handling different degrees of marital assets, from simple divorces where parties are open and honest to hidden and complex divorces where discovery is needed to uncover hidden income and assets.

-We have experienced private investigators, forensic accountants and CPAs with whom we have worked for years on complex criminal, civil and family matters.
-These professionals have been able to uncover hidden assets, unreported cash income and money already spent on other expenses that can be recouped by our clients.
-We consult and retain the services of these individuals in cases where one party is believed to have hidden assets or in cases involving significant tax consequences in order to minimize the tax liability incurred by the parties.
+We have experienced private investigators, forensic accountants, and C.P.A.s with whom we have worked for years on complex criminal, civil, and family matters.
+These professionals have uncovered hidden assets, unreported cash income, and money already spent on other expenses that our clients can recoup.
+We consult and retain the services of these individuals in cases where one party is believed to have hidden assets or in cases involving significant tax consequences to minimize the tax liability incurred by the parties.

-Whether your divorce is simple or complex, we have the experience and compassion necessary to help you navigate the property division process.
+Whether your divorce is complex or straightforward, we have the experience and compassion necessary to help you navigate the property division process.
 Our Quincy family lawyers can be reached by calling (617) 300-0212 or by contacting our firm online through a short intake form.